 More information on the Award and Enrolment Statements (Completion letter) may be found on the Student Forms website.

-The Enrolment Statement verifies a student's enrolment for each semester they have been enrolled at UNSW since 1990.
+The Enrolment Statement verifies a student's enrolment for each term they have been enrolled at UNSW since 1990.
 Details include:

 - Enrolled program